BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 parameters
 ..........

-In the PELE type the following parameters are mandatory:
+When using PELE as a propagator, the following parameters are mandatory:

 * **iterations** (*integer*, mandatory): Number of adaptive sampling iterations to run
 * **processors** (*integer*, mandatory): Number of processors to use with PELE